mlpack/mlpack/doc/user/bindings/cli.md

         [--predictions_file <string>] [--probabilities_file <string>]
 ```

 An implementation of softmax regression for classification, which is a multiclass generalization of logistic regression.
 Given labeled data, a softmax regression model can be trained and saved for future use, or, a pre-trained softmax regression model can be used for classification of new points.
-[Detailed documentation](#softmax_regression_detailed-documentation)
+[Detailed documentation](#softmax_regression_detailed-documentation).